Obamacare and Seniors

 - If you fall into the prescription drug “donut hole,” there are new discounts to help you save money until the hole closes completely in 2020.

 You have retiree health benefits.
 If you have a health plan from a previous employer, you’re considered covered under the Affordable Care Act.
-You don’t have to do anything -- and you don’t have to worry about the penalty faced by the uninsured.
-That said, you are welcome to shop for a new, individual health plan at HealthCare.gov.
+That said, you are welcome to shop for a new, individual health plan at Healthcare.gov.
 However, if your retirement coverage is considered affordable and meets certain minimum standards, or if you are eligible for Medicare but have chosen not to enroll, you won’t qualify for Obamacare’s cost-saving subsidies.

 To learn about the costs of marketplace health insurance plans, see How Much Does Obamacare Cost in Georgia?